aplsimple/mulster/README.md

 Otherwise you would take risks of data loss.

-The mulster.tcl prints out a log of replacements made (as well as made not).
+The *mulster.tcl* prints out a log of replacements made (as well as made not).

+The #-comments of *fileini* are printed as well.
+It's good for debugging.

+Also in *fileini*, you can set `MODE=debug` to print the current modes.
+Use `MODE=exit` to stop the processing.

 ---